Did you know that there are certain foods which can affect your thyroid in a negative way??

-They are commonly known as Goitrogenic foods, which means they contain substances which prevent your thyroid from getting its necessary amount of iodine.
+They are commonly known as Goitrogenic foods, which means they contain substances which can prevent your thyroid from getting its necessary amount of iodine.
 If eaten in excess, they interfere with the healthy function of your thyroid gland, tilting you in the direction of being even more hypothyroid, or making you susceptible to having a goiter, or enlargement of your thyroid.
 If you look closely at the word itself, you can see the root word is goiter (goitro-gen).

 bok choy